-Heading for a root canal at the Dental Team in Brookfield, CT?
+Heading for a root canal treatment in Brookfield, CT at The Dental Team?
 You might be scared, and that’s perfectly normal.
 It can sound like a terrifying experience, and you might be worried about the time, the pain, and the procedure itself.
 Get ready for your endodontic therapy by reading some facts about root canals below.

 You might just need the filling.
 In other cases, the dentist is going to recommend a follow-up appointment where he’ll place a crown on the tooth.
 This will help protect it against further decay and allow you to chew once more without experiencing a lot of pain.

-The dentist will probably take X-rays which will act as a guide for them while they’re working on your infected tooth.
+The dentist in Brookfield, CT, will probably take X-rays which will act as a guide for them while they’re working on your infected tooth.
 He’ll use other instruments along with the drill to remove the pulp.
 Then the tooth will be filled in with appropriate filler material.
 If you’re going to get a crown afterward, be prepared for your dentist to take impressions of your mouth once he’s done cleaning out your tooth.
 You might receive a temporary crown while you wait for a lab technician to craft your specific crown.